macnetic/faust/gen_doc/bin_pkgs/README_template.md

 ### 1.1 For Python

-@note  This section treats only of system packages/installers but note that some pip packages are also available.
+@note  This section treats only of system packages/installers but note that some pip packages are also available and this is in fact the recommended way of installing pyfaust, in particular because of the easier weak dependency management.
 You might install them in virtual environments:
-\ref install_pyfaust_in_venv
+\ref install_pyfaust_in_venv.<br/>

 FAµST is designed for the Python ecosystem which as usual relies on the numpy and scipy packages.